selvi-aras/WassersteinLR/README.md

 - [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) job codes.
 - Codes we used to visualize experiments (via `PlotlyJS` and `Julia.Plots`).
 - Some algorithmic techniques on speeding up the cutting-plane method are available (*e.g.*, using hash tables to check if a constraint was deleted before not to cycle).
-- Our codes for benchmark methods from the literature, for example, those for the experiments mentioned in Section 2.2.
+- Implementation of benchmark methods from the literature, for example, those for the experiments mentioned in Section 2.2.
 - Solving nature's optimization problem for each fixed beta to find the worst-case distributions, for example, in order to get the right plot of Figure 1 of our paper.

 ## Thank You